rocket-pool/RPIPs/RPIPs/RPIP-46.md

 owned by the protocol in its treasury or as a result of `surplus_share` buy backs.
 The voting eligible RPL target is a range between `vote_eligible_target_min` and `vote_eligible_target_max`
 1. Updating `voter_share`:
-   1. A new function SHALL be available to update `voter_share`, which MAY be called by anyone
+   1. A new function SHALL be available to update `voter_share`, which SHALL be callable by anyone
    2. It MUST revert if it's been called within the last 45 days
    3. It MUST revert if the total RPL eligible to vote is between `vote_eligible_target_min` and `vote_eligible_target_max` (inclusive)
    4. If <`vote_eligible_target_min` of total RPL is eligible to vote and the function succeeds: